DeepmalaMehraGH/WorldBankProjectsJsonExercise/README.md

-Queries to solve queries using the World Bank Projects Json data
+Queries to solve using the World Bank Projects Json data